 Father Greg McLellan, in 1977, was a founding member and Charter President of the Rotary Club of Calgary Chinook.
 This bursary is awarded annually to a full-time continuing student who actively volunteers in their community.
-The bursary will be awarded on the basis of financial need and community involvement.
+The bursary is awarded on the basis of financial need and community involvement.
 Applicants are asked to make a brief submission outlining course interests and future goals, and to provide a letter of reference attesting to volunteer activities/leadership within the community.

-Rotary Club of Calgary Fish Creek Bursary Value: \$2.000
+Rotary Club of Calgary Fish Creek Bursary